huaweicloud/terraform-provider-huaweicloud/docs/data-sources/sfs_turbos.md

 <a name="turbo"></a>
 The `turbos` block supports:

-* `id` - The resource ID of the SFS turbo file system.
+* `id` - The data source ID of the SFS turbo file system.

 * `name` - The name of the SFS turbo file system.